Skip to content

 PacketFence previously used haproxy (via the haproxy-db service) to load balance and failover database connections from the PacketFence services to the database servers.
 This is now performed by ProxySQL which allows for splitting reads and writes to different members which offers greater performance and scalability.

-If you suspect that using ProxySQL causes issues in your deployment, you can revert back to using haproxy-db by following these instructions
+If ProxySQL causes issues in the deployment, revert back to haproxy-db by following these instructions

 Bandwidth accounting is now disabled by default.

 Tracking the bandwidth accounting information is now disabled by default.
-If you rely on bandwidth reports or security events then enable it by doing the following.
-Go to Configuration → System Configuration → RADIUS → General Then enable 'Process Bandwidth Accounting'. pfacct service needs to be restarted to apply changes.
+If bandwidth reports or security events are required then enable it by following Go to Configuration → System Configuration → RADIUS → General Then enable 'Process Bandwidth Accounting'.
+The pfacct service has to be restarted to apply any changes.

 Fix permissions and checkups deprecated